-The total amount of property-related expenses paid by a tenant for use of a particular space.
+Occupancy costs are the total amount of property-related expenses paid by a tenant for use of a particular space.
 Occupancy costs include base rent as well as

-The actual costs associated with operating a property that do not vary in the short term.
+Fixed operating expenses are the actual costs associated with operating a property that do not vary in the short term.
 These costs do not change with a property’s occupancy rate.

-The actual costs associated with operating a property that vary in relation to a property’s occupancy rate or volume of some activity.
+Variable operating expenses are the actual costs associated with operating a property that vary in relation to a property’s occupancy rate or volume of some activity.

 Opportunistic properties exhibit the greatest risk but highest potential returns within the four major commercial real estate risk profiles